ActionAid: Notable leaders

 Everjoice Win was active in feminist and social justice movements in her country, Zimbabwe, the African continent, and globally for over 30 years.
 She was ActionAid International’s Global Head of Women’s Rights from 2002-2011, and the International Programmes Director between 2014-2020.
 She provided strategic leadership, guidance, and support across ActionAid’s federation, shaping its women’s rights, programs, advocacy, and campaigns work.

-Javeria Malik is the first Pakistani woman to lead the Global Safety and Security Unit at ActionAid International and was featured on the official website of International Women's Day 2022.
+Javeria Malik is the first Pakistani woman to lead the Global Safety and Security Unit at ActionAid International and was featured on the website of International Women's Day 2022.
 INSSA Insights has featured Javeria as the first female Chairperson of the International NGO Safety & Security Association.
 Her interview published by the city security magazine was nominated for the best article of the year award.
 She was interviewed by Global Interagency Security Forum to speak on the topic of inclusivity and anti racism in the nonprofit and aid sector.

 Marco De Ponte is currently a member of the Global Leadership Team and also at the helm of ActionAid Italia since 2001.
 He has led ActionAid's expansion into new countries and is a well known civil society leader in Italy and internationally.
 He has previously engaged extensively, in particular as a human rights activist with Amnesty International and in the field of humanitarian assistance.
 He is on the coordination committee of the Italian Inequality Forum Forum Diseguaglianze e Diversità and has published extensively on issue of social justice and public policy.